Peterlingin/scripts/TestPassword/README.md

 10k-most-common.txt
 ```

-You can download it directly with PowerShell:
+You can download it directly with PowerShell (or there's a copy here, if you prefer):

 ```powershell
 Invoke-WebRequest `